 - Sudden Hair Loss

-Some children born with hair, then, after a period of time, sudden excessive hair loss occurred, and the hair didn’t grow back again.
-That causes because a disorder in a phase of the three phases of hair growth; one of them is a resting period of three months, then the hair falls out.
+Some children are born with hair, then, after a period of time, sudden excessive hair loss occurs, and the hair don’t grow back again.
+That causes because of a disorder in a phase of the three phases of hair growth; one of them is a resting period of three months, then the hair falls out.
 In those cases, the hair doesn’t grow back.

 - Broken Hairs and Complete Hair Loss